 Many parents in Bukit Timah wonder if music lessons are worth the time and investment.
 Beyond learning to play an instrument, can music education actually help your child perform better academically?

-The answer is yes—and science backs it up.
+The answer is yes — and science backs it up.
 Studies around the world have shown that learning music supports brain development, strengthens cognitive skills, and improves social and emotional well-being.
-Here’s how.
+Here is how.

 Enhances Brain Development